 When there are research projects being run through the clinic, clients may be asked to voluntarily participate.
 Clients are not under any pressure to do so, and services are not contingent upon participation.
 If a client chooses to participate, he or she will sign a consent form to that effect.
 All research materials are kept confidential and de-identified to further protect client anonymity.

-All fees and payments plan options will be discussed during the client?s first session.
-Questions about individual circumstances can be discussed confidentially with the clinician.
+All fees and payments plan options will be discussed during the client's first session.

 Psychology and Social Work Clinic